RyanZotti/Self-Driving-Car/car/README.md

 ## Instructions

+### Build Generic Server Base Image

+Each of the parts has a server image that depends on the generic server image.

+	# Build the laptop image
+	docker build \
+		--no-cache \
+		-t ryanzotti/generic_server:latest \
+		-f Dockerfile.generic_server .

+	# Save changes to DockerHub
+	docker push ryanzotti/generic_server:latest

 ### Pull and Run

 Navigate to the directory that contains this `README.md` file, then follow the steps below.
 Note that I do not use the normal `--network host` option but the `-p 5432:5432` option.
 For some reason bridge mode leads to "connection refused" errors.
 Also, make sure to specifcy your own location for `HOST_PGDATA`.
 The path specified in `HOST_PGDATA` is where your data will be stored and allows you to persist your DB even when Docker is turned off.

 	# Pull the image
 	docker pull ryanzotti/vehicle:latest

 	# Make sure the docker network exists, otherwise create it
 	docker network ls
 	docker network create car_network